 There are several ways you can make sure your client is overloading and not hitting a plateau.
 Essentially these strategies all involve increasing some factor of a workout.
-You can increase one, two, or more in a way that makes sense for your client’s goals.
 These different factors together make up what is known as the FITT principle:

 Frequency.
 Frequency is the number of times your client works out, usually measured per week.
 Increasing frequency could mean going from one to two lifting sessions per week, for instance.

 Intensity.
 This is how hard your client is working during a training session.
-For strength training you can increase intensity by using progressively heavier weights.
+For strength training, you can increase the intensity by using progressively heavier weights.
 In aerobic activities, measuring heart rate is a good way to monitor increasing intensity.

 Time.
 The time spent doing a particular exercise, like lifting or running, can be increased to progress and overload.

 Type.
 Type refers to the actual, specific exercise your client is doing.
 You can vary the exact type of strength exercises, for instance, to overload a particular muscle or muscle group.
 For instance, add leg presses to squats to overload leg muscles.